tiliv/common-company-vcards/README.md

 # To Install
 Download the [vcf file](https://github.com/tiliv/common-company-vcards/archive/master.zip).
 You can probably just double-click the multi-card file and your system will do the right thing.

+Alternately, you can look through the ``cards/`` folder for the individual cards and import them as you see fit.

 # Current list

 The images in the vcards are a work in progress.
 Where a company has an official Press page where they host their own logos and guidelines, I've tried to use them.
 (YouTube is an exception at present.)